being filled with the fruits of righteousness, which are through Jesus Christ, unto the glory and praise of God.Philippians 1:11(ASV)

 May we abide in Him and He in us so that our lives will produce the fruit of the Spirit and we will stand sincere and blameless before Him.

-Dear Lord, thank you for imputing me with Christ's righteousness as a free gift of grace.
-I now offer myself to You and pray that in the power of the Spirit, I would be filled with the fruit of righteousness for the glory of Your name.
-Use me as You will I pray, so that throughout my life the fruit of Christ's righteousness will produce much fruit in me, to Your praise and glory.
+Dear Lord, thank You for imputing me with Christ's righteousness as a free gift of grace.
+I offer myself to You today and pray that in the power of the Spirit, I would be filled with the fruits of righteousness, for the glory of Your name.
+I pray that my life would continue to produce much fruit, all for Your praise and glory.
 In Jesus' name I pray, AMEN.